manicmachine/jpass/README.md

 All subcommands support aliases to reduce the number of keystrokes (typing is hard, I know), such as `pen` and `p` for `pending`.
 All aliases can be viewed by checking the help text.

+>[!Note]
-**NOTE: `<identifier>` can be one of the following: Jamf Id, computer name, management id, asset tag, bar code, or serial number.
+>`<identifier>` can be one of the following: Jamf Id, computer name, management id, asset tag, bar code, or serial number.
 If multiple results are returned, admins are prompted to select a specific host before proceeding.**
 - **Retrieve a LAPS password**:
   ```bash
   jpass get <identifier> [--nato|-n] [--copy|-c]